RockNeo/flinhong.github.io/_posts/study/2015-11-23-solid-angle-light-measurement-notes.md

 The observer's total visual field is described by the whole surface of the sphere, which is given by \\(4\pi {r^2}\\), and thus covers the solid angle:

 $${\Omega _{total}} = {4\pi {r^2} \over {r^2}} = 4\pi \;sr = 12.57\;sr$$

->👇 Please find more posts related to Light Measurement by clicking the following light measurement tag.